johnperry-math/AoC2023/More_Detailed_Comparison.md

 Almost all my solutions run quickly on my machine, even in "debug" mode, but one or two take quite a few seconds, and perhaps even a few minutes.
 I've seen Ada programs run faster than Rust programs and vice-versa.
 For what it's worth, here are a few samples plucked at random from the latter few days, when things tend to get more complicated.
 Times are an average of 3 runs, measured in seconds, except for day 23, which is just one run.

+An listing of the compiler switches used for each column heading appears at the end of this section.

 | day | Ada development | Ada release | Rust debug    | Rust release |
 | ----- | ----------------- | ------------- | --------------- | -------------- |